Covid 19 coronavirus: Matthew Hooton - Long-term impact on health must trump today's fears

 It is morally reprehensible for anyone to consider only the risk of Covid-19 to the latter and not the risk of chronic illness and early death to the former.

-The Prime Minister now seems to have clearly in mind the interests of both the hundreds of mainly elderly people who are overwhelmingly most at risk of dying of Covid-19 and the thousands of New Zealanders who will kill themselves or die early of other non-communicable diseases if she allows unemployment to materially exceed its 1991 peak.
+The Prime Minister now seems to have clearly in mind the interests of both the hundreds of mainly elderly people who are overwhelmingly most at risk of dying of Covid-19 and the thousands of New Zealanders who will take their own lives or die early of other non-communicable diseases if she allows unemployment to materially exceed its 1991 peak.

 - Matthew Hooton is an Auckland-based PR consultant and lobbyist.
 He has a range of clients working on issues associated with Covid-19.
 These views are his own.